Azerbaijani team fulfills next tasks of Sniper Frontier contest in Iran [PHOTO]

 By Vugar Khalilov

-The Azerbaijani servicemen have successfully completed the next tasks of the Sniper Frontier contest held as part of the International Army Games-2022 in Yazd, Iran, Azernews reports, citing the Defense Ministry.
+The Azerbaijani servicemen have fulfilled the tasks of the second stage in the Sniper Frontier contest held as part of the International Army Games-2022 in Yazd, Iran, Azernews reports, citing the Defense Ministry.

-According to the rules of the exercise, sniper pairs first shot handguns at targets positioned up to 25 meters away, then sniper rifles at special targets located up to 800 meters away.
+The Azerbaijani snipers successfully completed the urban operation and regulation activities of the Pair sequence stage, the ministry stressed.

-The Azerbaijani team members performed professionally during the contest's second exercise and destroyed three targets set at a distance of 200-300 meters.
+During the drills, Azerbaijani snipers worked in pairs to complete tasks such as selecting a shooting position, detecting and eliminating targets at various distances.

 ---